IvoLoe/documentation/docs/_includes/content/messageFormats/MessageA/SchemaInfo.md

-The schema definition of the message format can be found at the following link:
+The schema definition of the message format can be found at the following link
-{:.check}